ColinFay/hordes/README.md

 #### Load Balancing Shiny Apps

-Here's a small example of a round-robin load balancing technic, where we launch 5 shiny apps and serve them in turn to the users.
+Here's a small example of a round-robin load balancing approach, where we launch 5 shiny apps and serve them in turn to the users.

 ```javascript
 const {shiny_waiter} = require('./index.js');